 To plan a route around Ireland you need to have an idea of what you want to see.
 Are you interested in traditional music and want to get into as many pubs as possible?
-Are you all about the landscapes, seascapes and natural environment?
+Are you all about landscapes, seascapes and the natural environment?
 Do you want to visit beautiful towns and villages and inhale Irish culture?

-A road trip in Ireland will be the dream of a lifetime and even though you may only have two weeks this Irish road trip itinerary will keep you coming back for more.
+A road trip to Ireland will be the dream of a lifetime and even though you may only have two weeks this Irish road trip itinerary will keep you coming back for more.
 This particular Irish itinerary has you visiting some of the most iconic Irish sites and enjoying some great craic in the pubs with traditional Irish music sessions.

 Planning the perfect Ireland road trip itinerary doesn’t have to take all your time or be super stressful.
 It doesn’t matter where or what you decide to visit in Ireland but I will suggest places that allow you to get a great taste of this amazing island including seeing the must-do’s in Northern Ireland.

 I have lived in Ireland now for 5 years, and visited many times over the years and have spent hundreds of hours exploring Ireland from the top in Donegal to the bottom of the country to Cape Clear in Cork.
-This two week ultimate Ireland itinerary hits all the spots I know you want to see.
+This two-week ultimate Ireland itinerary hits all the spots I know you want to see.

 - Your Irish Road trip begins in Dublin